tensorpack/tensorpack/README.md

 	  but you can use any other model wrappers within tensorpack, such as sonnet/Keras/slim/tflearn/tensorlayer/....

 2. Focus on __training speed__.
-	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __correct way__.
+	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __correct way__, therefore doesn't introduce overhead on its side.
 	  On various CNNs, it runs 1.5~1.7x faster than the equivalent Keras code.

 	+ Data-parallel multi-GPU/distributed training is off-the-shelf to use.
 It is as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).